bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260

+WHat I learned from Simon HTML: I did not know that you could do pre extensions to links.
+Not sure if that makes sense but for example, I did not know that https://simon.dumbquestions.click could be a valid link.

 HTML Notes:
   * div <- new line
   * span <- continue on the line